Figure

 Experimental Status

-- Implemented the Bacon-Shor code on a 13-ion trapped-ion processor (Honeywell/Quantinuum H1)
+- Implemented a Bacon-Shor logical qubit on a 13-ion trapped-ion processor.

 Key Metrics